AdobeDocs/commerce-php/src/pages/tutorials/custom-attributes/text-field.md

 ### Execute the data patch

-Run `bin/magento setup:upgrade` from the Magento root to execute the newly added data patch.
+Run `bin/magento setup:upgrade` from the project root to execute the newly added data patch.

 -  The attribute is created in the customer form under the _Account Information_ section.